joinpursuit/Pursuit-Core-Web/fundamentals/local_environment/README.md

 We will use slack every day in class!

 Login to the pursuit core workspace, you should have received an email invitation.

+## Wrapping up

+Make sure you have everything installed!
+Go through each item in the list at the beginning of this article.
+See if you can open or run each one.
+Ask your instructor if you have any questions!